Skip to content

 [IMPORTANT] HuggingFace may limit the number of requests from non-authenticated accounts, which may cause the download to be very slow and/or fail at times.
 In this case, you can either try again after a while or authenticate.

-Important: Replace [PATH_TO_YOUR_DATASET] with the actual path to the camel-components directory you downloaded earlier.
+Run the loader, replacing [PATH_TO_YOUR_DATASET] with the path to the camel-components directory you downloaded:

 shell